ontio/ontology/docs/specifications/cli_user_guide.md

 Wallet specifies the transfer-out account wallet path.
 The default value is: "./wallet.dat".

 --gasprice
 The gasprice parameter specifies the gas price of the transfer transaction.
 The gas price of the transaction cannot be less than the lowest gas price set by node's transaction pool, otherwise the transaction will be rejected.
-The default value is 0.
+The default value is 500(0 in testmode).
 When there are transactions that are queued for packing into the block in the transaction pool, the transaction pool will deal with transactions according to the gas price and transactions with high gas prices will be prioritized.

 --gaslimit
 The gaslimit parameter specifies the gas limit of the transfer transaction.
 The gas limit of the transaction cannot be less than the minimum gas limit set by the node's transaction pool, otherwise the transaction will be rejected.
 Gasprice * gaslimit is actual ONG costs.
-The default value is 30000.
+The default value is 20000.

 --asset
 The asset parameter specifies the asset type of the transfer.
 Ont indicates the ONT and ong indicates the ONG.
 The default value is ont.